 19. Get up to date with your vaccinations

 Before you travel to PNG, schedule in some time with a doctor to get all the necessary vaccinations and the latest health information.

 I like to visit a specialist travel doctor, because I feel like they’re more across tropical and unusual diseases and health issues.
 Otherwise, the World Health Organization lists recommended vaccinations.

 PNG has some malaria areas, so ask your doctor whether you need to take medication and which kind is best for you.
 Personally, I don’t like malaria prophylaxis medications and prefer to instead take steps to prevent bites.
 This includes covering up, using insect repellent and sleeping under mosquito nets (all hotels and lodges provide these).

-Make sure you have good travel insurance.
-I always purchase my travel insurance through World Nomads, and they cover PNG.
-If you’re doing something like the Kokoda Track, don’t just sign up to any insurance policy, actually call to find out if you’re fully covered.
 PNG trekking companies will want to know that your insurer has adequate medical evacuation coverage, and you’ll need to show this to them before hitting the trail.
+World Nomads offers simple and flexible travel insurance.